Your day-by-day itinerary

 Cusco - Lares - Huaca Wasi

-Easy this morning, you’ll take a minibus to Lares, the starting point of the trek.
-It’s a small colonial town filled with fruit trees and famous for its hot springs, so you can grab a quick dip before you take to the trail.
-After stopping for lunch, you’ll begin today’s 3-4 hour trek.
+Early this morning you’ll be picked up by your guide and the rest of your group for the scenic drive to Lares, the starting point of the trek.
+It’s a small colonial town filled with fruit trees and is famous for its hot springs, so you take a quick dip before lunch is served.

-The route kicks off with a climb to Huaca Wasi, perched at 3,780 metres.
-On the way, you’ll pass through lush countryside blooming with wild orchids and begonias, as well as several small, traditional villages.
-Your first night will be spent camping in Waca Huasi, a charming village where you can meet the locals.
+The afternoon trek kicks off with a climb to Huaca Wasi, perched at 3,780 metres.
+On the way, you’ll pass through lush countryside blooming with wild orchids and begonias, as well as several small villages.
+After around 4 hours you’ll reach your campsite in Waca Huasi, a welcoming little mountain community where you can stroll around the village and perhaps kick a football with the kids before dinner.
+You’ll settle into your tent for a night sleeping under the stars.

 Huaca Wasi - Miski Unuyoc

 This morning, you’ll set off early to trek up to Huaca Wasi pass at 4500m.
-It will take 4-5 hours to reach it but along the way you’ll have views across the Andean vegetation with llamas and alpacas grazing in the sunshine.
+It will take 4-5 hours, and along the way you’ll have views across the Andean vegetation with llamas and alpacas grazing in the sunshine.
 From the top you will have sweeping views of the Blue Lagoon in front of you.
-After lunch you’ll head to your second camp in Miski Unuyoc near the Mantanay comunity, where you can watch the sunset with a steaming cup of coca tea.
+After lunch, you’ll head to your second camp in Miski Unuyoc near the Mantanay community, where you can watch the sunset with a steaming cup of coca tea.

 Today the trail leads mainly downhill, giving your aching muscles a bit of breather.
-The trail leads past mountain villages that feel totally lost in time.
-After 3-4 hours you’ll arrive just outside Yanahuara in the Urubamba valley where you’ll stop for lunch with views over the plains.
-From here you will head into Yanahuara to catch the bus to the Inca village of Ollantaytambo, where the Lares Trail ends.
-Tonight you’ll stay in a cosy guesthouse; the rooms are quite small, but the décor is tastefully done in local wood and stone.
+The trail passes mountain villages that feel lost in time, and after 3-4 hours you’ll arrive just outside Yanahuara in the Urubamba Valley, where you’ll stop for a final lunch with views over the plains.
+This is the end of your Lares Trail, and you’ll spend the evening in a comfortable hotel in the village of Ollantaytambo.

 Ollantaytambo - Aguas Calientes

-Today, you’ll give your feet a rest and take the train to Aguas Calientes, the village at the foot of Machu Picchu.
+After an evening of resting and enjoying some of the village’s restaurants and bars, you’ll catch the train to Aguas Calientes – the town at the foot of Machu Picchu.
 Here, you’ll be amidst the travelling community again.
 Aguas Calientes is centred around the railway, which runs straight through the heart of the town.
-Here, you will stay in a simple hotel where you can sit back with Pisco sour, plunge into the hot springs and get an early night before tomorrow’s action.
+Here, you will stay in central hotel where you can sit back with Pisco sour, plunge into the hot springs and get an early night before tomorrow’s action.

 Combine this trip with...